-The accounting and reporting policies of Williamson County Municipal Utility District No. 34 (the "District") relating to the funds included in the accompanying financial statements conform to generally accepted accounting principles ("GAAP") as applied to governmental entities.
-GAAP for local governments include those principles prescribed by the Governmental Accounting Standards Board ("GASB"), which constitutes the primary source of GAAP for governmental units.
+The accounting and reporting policies of Southeast Williamson County Municipal Utility District No. 1 (the "District") relating to the funds included in the accompanying financial statements conform to generally accepted accounting principles ("GAAP") as applied to governmental entities.
+GAAP for local governments includes those principles prescribed by the Governmental Accounting Standards Board ("GASB"), which constitutes the primary source of GAAP for governmental units.
 The more significant of these accounting policies are described below and, where appropriate, subsequent pronouncements will be referenced.

-Reporting Entity - The District was created by Order of the Texas Commission on Environmental Quality dated January 31, 2017.
-The District was created under the provisions of Article XVI, Section 59, of the Texas Constitution and Chapters 49 and 54 of the Texas Water Code.
-The reporting entity of the District encompasses those activities and functions over which the District's officials exercise significant oversight or control.
-The District is governed by a five member Board of Directors (the "Board"), which have been elected by District residents or appointed by the Board.
-The District is not included in any other governmental "reporting entity" as defined by GASB standards since the majority of Board members are elected by the public and have decision making authority, the power to designate management, the responsibility to significantly influence operations and primary accountability for fiscal matters.
-In addition, there are no component units as defined by GASB standards which are included in the District's reporting entity.
+Reporting Entity - The District was duly created by order of the Texas Commission on Environmental Quality (the "Commission") dated July 13, 2015 as a conservation and reclamation district created under and essential to accomplish the purposes of Section 59, Article XVI of the Texas Constitution.
+The reporting entity of the District encompasses those activities and functions over which the District's elected officials exercise significant oversight or control.
+The District is governed by a five member Board of Directors (the "Board") which has been elected by District residents or appointed by the Board.
+The District is not included in any other governmental "reporting entity" as defined by GASB standards since Board members are elected by the public and have decision making authority, the power to designate management, the responsibility to significantly influence operations and primary accountability for fiscal matters.
+In addition, there are no component units which are included in the District's reporting entity.